top of page

 What are the Symptoms of CAE in Goats?

-CAE can present in five different forms:
+CAE can be presented in five different forms:

 Arthritis: Swollen, painful, joints.